ringcentral/ringcentral-embeddable/README.md

 ### Deploy on production

-If you create pull request to this repo and get merged, CI will deploy it to this repo's github page automatically.
+If you create pull request to this repo and get merged, CI will deploy it to this repository's Github Page automatically.
 But for something that customized, you can deploy it to your own web space, such as your github page.

 1. Update `.env` file in production environment ([Graduate your RingCentral app to get production app client id](docs/config-client-id-and-secret.md#graduation-for-your-ringcentral-app))